 How to help.

-Bates Security has partnered with The Nest Center for Women and Children based in Lexington, KY, and the Red Cross to donate to those who are in need during this tough holiday.
-If you would like to donate, please click one of the links below.
+Bates Security has partnered with the Red Cross to donate to those who are in need during this tough holiday.
+If you would like to donate, please click the link below.
 All proceeds will go directly to the betterment of our communities this holiday season.

 With gratitude, the entire Bates Security family wishes you and your family a safe, healthy, and fun-filled holiday season.
 Be well.